The Princess Bride: Plot

-A grandfather reads a novel to his sick grandson, who initially dismisses the story.
-The book is about Buttercup, a young woman living on a farm in the fictional kingdom of Florin.
-Whenever she tells farmhand Westley to do something, he always complies, saying, "As you wish", as his way of telling her he loved her.
-The two fall in love, and Westley leaves to seek his fortune overseas so they can marry; however, Westley is presumed dead after his ship is attacked by the Dread Pirate Roberts.
+In the frame story, a grandfather reads a novel called The Princess Bride to his sick grandson, who reluctantly listens.

+Buttercup is a young woman living on a farm in the kingdom of Florin.
+Her farmhand Westley obediently follows her stringent commands, always responding with "As you wish."
+Buttercup eventually realizes Westley is saying he loves her, and she reciprocates his feelings.
+Westley leaves to seek his fortune overseas so they can marry, but his ship is attacked by the Dread Pirate Roberts, who infamously leaves no survivors.

-Five years later, Buttercup is forcibly betrothed to Florin's Prince Humperdinck.
-Before the wedding, she is kidnapped by crafty Sicilian criminal Vizzini and his henchmen: Fezzik, a giant, and Inigo Montoya, a Spanish fencing master obsessed with revenge against the six-fingered man who murdered his father.
-A masked man in black pursues them, as do Humperdinck and his soldiers.
+Five years later, Buttercup, still grief-stricken, is forcibly betrothed to Florin's arrogant Prince Humperdinck.
+Before the wedding, she is kidnapped by crafty Sicilian criminal Vizzini and his accomplices: gentle giant Fezzik, and expert Spanish swordsman Inigo Montoya, who seeks a six-fingered man that killed his father.
+A masked man in black pursues them across the sea, as do Humperdinck and his soldiers.

-Atop the Cliffs of Insanity, the man in black defeats Inigo in a sword duel and knocks him out, chokes Fezzik into unconsciousness, and kills Vizzini by tricking him into drinking a deadly poison.
-He takes Buttercup and flees ahead of Humperdinck's party.
-She correctly guesses he is the Dread Pirate Roberts, rebukes him for killing Westley, and shoves him down a steep hill.
+Atop the Cliffs of Insanity, the man in black defeats Inigo in a sword duel and knocks him out, chokes Fezzik into unconsciousness, and kills Vizzini by tricking him into drinking poison.
+He absconds with Buttercup ahead of Humperdinck's party.
+When Buttercup identifies him as the Dread Pirate Roberts, she rebukes him for killing Westley and shoves him into a ravine.
 While tumbling down, he shouts, "As you wish!"
-Realizing the man is Westley, Buttercup tumbles after him, and they are reunited.
+Realizing he is Westley, Buttercup tumbles after him and they reunite.
+The couple then flees into the dangerous Fire Swamp to avoid Humperdinck's party.

-While making their way through the Fire Swamp to avoid Humperdinck and his soldiers, Westley explains that "Dread Pirate Roberts" is a transferable title that he assumed when the previous Roberts retired.
-Having found Buttercup, Westley intends to retire himself and pass on the title to someone else.
-Humperdinck captures the pair after they emerge from the Fire Swamp.
-Buttercup agrees to return with Humperdinck after he promises to release Westley; however, he secretly orders Count Rugen to take Westley to his torture chamber, the Pit of Despair.
-After Westley notices that Rugen has six fingers on his right hand, Rugen knocks him out.
+In the Fire Swamp, Westley explains that the "Dread Pirate Roberts" is an inherited title.
+The previous Roberts spared and recruited Westley, then retired and passed the mantle on to him.
+Having found Buttercup, Westley intends to do the same.
+Humperdinck captures the couple at the Fire Swamp's exit, but Buttercup agrees to return with Humperdinck after he promises to release Westley.
+Humperdinck then secretly orders his advisor Count Rugen, the six-fingered man, to take Westley to his torture chamber, the Pit of Despair.